fghaas/quit-simplifying/markdown/openedx.md

 Complexity is *always* here to stay.

+Now before I proceed, let's make one thing very clear.
+It don't mean to pick on Open edX at all, just like I didn't mean to pick on Ansible earlier.

+Even less do I want to insinuate that incompetence is at work in these projects.
+I am perfectly convinced that what I'm talking about applies to substantially all collaborative software development projects.

+The fact that Ansible and Open edX and so many other projects are open source simply *enables* us to look into them an investigate and analyze these things.

-Let me give you one of many, many illustrative examples from this project
+With that said, let me give you one of many, many illustrative examples of the permanence of complexity, from this project.

 To wit:

 ## MongoDB in Open edX <!-- .element class="hidden" -->

 We need a shared file system.

 We don't want NFS. <!-- .element class="fragment fade-in-then-semi-out" -->